enkore/j4-dmenu-desktop/README.md

         Display binary name after each entry (off by default) --no-generic
-        Do not include the generic name of desktop entries --prefix=<prefix>
+        Do not include the generic name of desktop entries --wrapper=<wrapper>
-		Provide a prefix for the command to run.
-		Useful in case you want 'i3 exec'
+		A wrapper binary.
+Useful in case you want to wrap into 'i3 exec' --term=<command>
-    --term=<command>
         Sets the terminal emulator used to start terminal apps --usage-log=<file>